5 Justification to Use Machine Learning

 The first project with ML, under the blessing of the Elder Council, was launched – tornado prediction.
 The ravens despise tornados.
 Many lost their homes, unborn children, and loved ones to tornados.
 They installed a simple early warning system years ago, but it performed poorly – false alerts and very late alerts for real dangers have led the ravens to largely ignore the warning system.
 Krarah, the tornado expert of raven science, has been consulted to approach the problem with supervised machine learning.
 She starts by placing sensors within and around Raven’s district, which constantly produce piles of data in all forms: air measurements, pictures, and audio recordings.
 The data is messy, multi-modal, complex, high-dimensional, and difficult to overview.
 But after some months, and with Rattle’s help, Krarah manages to train a highly predictive model that will protect all ravens from dangerous storms.
 Eureka!

-6.1 ML adapts your model to the world and not the world to your model
+5.2 Machine learning adapts your model to the world and not the world to your model

 Most approaches where models are fit to data (e.g. statistical models or simulations) come with a constrained functional form.
 Like assuming a linear, exponential, inverse, or additive relationship between variables.
 Such constraints usually reflect the domain knowledge of the researcher.
 For example, if you know that a certain fertilizer is less effective in dry climates, you may add an interaction term.

-In ML, the model classes – like neural networks or random forests – are more flexible and powerful.
+In machine learning, the model classes – like neural networks or random forests – are more flexible and powerful.
 They can in principle approximate any function.1 You don’t need to know that there is an interaction between humidity and fertilizer effectiveness to build a good model.
 The algorithm will learn this interaction from the data.
 There is a shift in burden, the modeling success rests not on your domain knowledge anymore but on the size and quality of your data.
 Equipped with enough data, even non-domain experts can find highly predictive models.
 Indeed, there is a trade-off: with lots of data, domain knowledge is secondary; with little data, on the other hand, domain knowledge is key.

-6.2 Machine learning handles different data structures
+5.3 Machine learning handles different data structures

 • Most data wasn’t produced by controlled experiments but comes from the messy world.